dbrgn/chicken-coop/README.md

 The main goal of this project is to automatically open the door in the morning (using a gear motor), and to close it at night.

-A combination of RTC and ambient light sensor is used:
+In the controller, a combination of RTC and ambient light sensor is used:

 - In the morning, the door will open if the `OPENING_LUX_THRESHOLD` is passed, but not before `EARLIEST_OPENING_TIME`.